alermol/BI-2020-21-Simulations/README.md

 ## Methods

+Tyramide-FISH is mostly used for visualization of small targets – genes or markers.
+In most cases genes are included in gene families and it is tricky to design a probe to visualize only one member of a multigenic family.
+The Tyramide-FISH method has shown that including intron in a probe allows us to visualize a specific gene from a multigenic family.
+In our work we tried to figure out the influence of different introns on hybridization specificity.

+Tyramide-FISH method specificity of hybridization is defined by a stringency that limits the percentage of matches and mismatches between probe and target nucleic acid that are allowed to occur without the double helix hybrid falling apart.
+The most commonly using stringency is 80%.
+At this stringency a hybrid with 80% bases or more along the probe-target hybrid being complementary and 20% or less mismatched, will remain stable.
+Hybrid molecules with 80% or less homology do not form or dissociate immediately.

 For hybridization outcomes simulation Monte-Carlo approach is used.

+Before generation script generate random target and random probe from this target.
 On each iteration set of probe fragments of different length is picked and a fraction of complementary bases between fragment and target is caclulated.
 If at least one fragment from set have equal or greater value (fraction) threshold than iteration is successful.

 ## Requirements